 Collateral Fallout of a CA Vehicle Code 12500 Conviction

 If you are found guilty of an infraction or misdemeanor offense under CA Vehicle Code 12500, your entire life could be affected.
-If your driver’s license is suspended, you could find it difficult or impossible to continue working or earning a living.
+When facing a license suspension, you could find it difficult or impossible to continue working or earning a living.
 This may make it impossible for you to support yourself and your family.

 Furthermore, your auto insurance rates are likely to increase.
 If they become too expensive, you may find it difficult or impossible to keep your vehicle on the roadways.
 Your criminal record will also reflect a conviction if you are found guilty of a misdemeanor offense.

-This could have a negative impact on your ability to obtain federal student aid, find safe housing, or even obtain gainful employment.
+This could hurt your ability to obtain federal student aid, find safe housing, or even obtain gainful employment.
 Other risks include:

 - Loss of firearm rights